Delahaye 175: Initial design

 The prototype evolved beyond its initial 1939 guise and was finally presented to the shareholders for production approval in March 1944.
 The four-wheel independent suspension was a first for Delahaye, and it was the first Delahaye to be built exclusively in left-hand drive.
 Testing of the untried and unproven mechanicals was not yet possible, due to the ongoing German occupation of Paris and the factory.
 The introduction had to await the belated return of the Paris Auto Salon, in October 1946.
-The new model would have been state-of-the-art modern, had it debuted in 1939.
-It was less so, eight years later, yet, it was one of the few new lines there.

 After the war, the Types 135 and 148L had to be re-introduced, to generate cashflow.
 The company's Delage D6-70 model continued as it was before the war, but the straight-eight engined Delage D8-120 was discontinued.
-Delahaye's directors could not allow its large displacement Delage to compete against the Types 175, 178 and 180.

 The Type 175 had a naturally aspirated, 4.5-litre, overhead-valve, inline six-cylinder engine, with seven rather than four main bearings.
 The chassis featured Dubonnet independent front suspension built under license; an independent De Dion rear suspension system; large diameter, deeply finned drums on a dual Lockheed hydraulic brake system; a four-speed, semi-automatic Cotal transmission manufactured by MAAG; left-hand drive for the first time by Delahaye; and eighteen inch wheels.
 The cockpit floor was welded to the bottom of the chassis to act as a stressed structural member, adding strength and torsional rigidity.